-To disengage the override function, simply release the override switch.
+3. To disengage the override function, simply release the override switch.

 The override switch is also used for two more functions:

-- To reset the MAINT SOON message (refer to MULTIFUNCTION GAUGE (LCD) or MULTIFUNCTION GAUGE (ANALOG/DIGITAL) subsections). - To move vehicle in case of a pedal accelerator failure (refer to TROU-BLESHOOTING GUIDELINES subsection).
+- To reset the MAINT SOON message (refer to MULTIFUNCTION GAUGE (LCD) or MULTIFUNCTION GAUGE (ANALOG/DIGITAL) subsections). - To move vehicle in case of a pedal accelerator failure (refer to TROU-BLESHOOTING section).

-9) DPS Switch (Models with DPS)
+9) Dynamic Power Steering (DPS) Switch (DPS/XT/XT-P Models)

-The DPS switch is used to change the DPS (Dynamic Power Steering) mode.
+The DPS switch is used to change the DPS (Dynamic Power Steering) mode to choose the desired steering assistance.